Selling raw milk is illegal in most states, including Colorado.

 How It Works

-- You pay a one-time $10 herd buy-in and sign herdshare paperwork.
-You now own a portion of our dairy ewe flock.
+You pay a one-time $50 herd buy-in and sign herdshare paperwork.
+You now own a portion of our dairy flock.
 Congrats!

 *There is some fine print here.
 You’re a part owner, but you don’t get to make flock management decisions.
 Nor do you have to clean up sheep poop.
-You also cannot, for example, take a ewe to your cousin’s birthday party to show everyone your brand new sheep.*
+You also cannot, for example, take a ewe to your daughter’s birthday party, though we agree it sounds fun.*

-Our 2017 herdshare program will run from March to September.
+Our herdshare program will run all year for cow milk, from April to July for sheep milk.
 You need to provide 30 days notice to cancel your herdshare membership early.
-At the end of the season, your $10 buy-in is either returned to you, or held on file for the next year.

 Pick-Up and Jar Drop off